-Online: Visit TotalComp@Citi website at www.totalcomponline.com.
-To log into TotalComp@Citi enter your User ID and password.
-From the main page, click on "Want to get somewhere fast" and then select the "401(k) Retirement Savings" option that appears under Your Benefits Resources.
-You will then be linked over to the Retirement Account Summary page.
-By telephone: How to Call the Citi Benefits Center • Call ConnectOne at 1 (800) 881-3938.
+Online: Visit My Total Compensation and Benefits website at www.totalcomponline.com .
+To log into My Total Compensation and Benefits enter your User ID and password.
+Choose "Contacts" on the left side of the Welcome page, then select Your Benefits Resources website.
+By telephone: How to Call the Citi Benefits Center Call ConnectOne at 1 (800) 881-3938.
 See the For More Information section for detailed instructions, including TDD and international assistance.
 Write to: Citigroup Inc., Global Benefits Department 388 Greenwich Street, 15 th Floor New York, NY 10013